Photo diary 2019

 Photo diary 2018

-“Exotic flowers grown at Bocombe” is the theme for our 2018 Photo Diary.
+“Exotic flowers grown at Bocombe” was the theme for our 2018 Photo Diary.
 Feast your eyes on our exotic blooms – and the rest of the landscape - when we open our Garden during May this year.
 Or stretch the seasons by bringing your group of ten or more from the start of March, with thousands of bulbs, to the end of July, with summer flowering shrubs and perennials!

 A perennial climber from Chile grows (and flowers) almost all year round in the mild climate of South West England.
 We’ve encouraged the red flowering plants as oppose to the orange flowers that we think lack impact.
 Both seed readily.
 Known as the Chilean Glory Vine, or Chilean Vine, or Glory Vine.
 Eccremocarpus scaber.